Introduction

 Important safety note: never run AI-generated SQL directly against a production database without safeguards.
 At a minimum:

-- Use a read-only database connection so the AI can’t accidentally modify or delete data
+- Use a read-only database connection

 Combining documents and data in one prompt